Vietnam.vn - Nền tảng quảng bá Việt Nam

 We enjoyed watching the deputy mortarman work, but we were very wary of the two large pots he always carried.

-In my neighborhood at that time, if someone built a new mortar, the whole neighborhood would know about it.
-The day to build the mortar had to be a “good” day, with clear, sunny weather and especially on the “eighth day of the third month” when farming was off, and the busy farm work had been put aside.
-It would be very lucky to meet skillful and careful workers, the finished mortar would turn smoothly, lightly, and smoothly, the rice grains would not be “raw” or “hard”, which was what both the owner and the worker wanted.
+In my neighborhood at that time, if anyone built a new mortar, the whole neighborhood would know.
+The day to build the mortar had to be a “good” day, with sunny weather and especially on the “eighth day of the third month” when farming was off, and busy farm work had been put aside.
+It would be lucky to meet skillful and careful workers, the finished mortar would turn smoothly, lightly, and smoothly, the rice grains would not be “raw” or “broken” - this was what both the owner and the worker wanted.
 The day the mortar was completed was no less important, many families would slaughter chickens, make sticky rice, share it with their neighbors, and then respectfully pay the assistant mortarman.
-The mortar was considered an official member of the family, and every time it was finished, it was carefully cleaned to prevent rats and cockroaches from crawling in and dirtying the mortar.
+The mortar was considered an official member of the family, and each time it was finished, it was carefully cleaned to avoid rats and cockroaches from crawling in and dirtying the mortar.

 Until I grew up, I could never move the rice mill without someone's help, simply because it was too heavy.
-Later, when my hometown had families providing rice milling services by machine, the rice mills and pounders completed their mission and rested in the smoky kitchen.
+Later, when my hometown had families using machines to mill rice, the rice mills and pounders completed their mission and rested in the smoky kitchen.

-The random story from this morning made me search my memory for the now-lost cry: “Who is here…” of the old deputy miller.
-The rumbling sound of the heavy mill, filled with hardships during the late nights or hot afternoons, has now sunk into oblivion.
+The random story from this morning made me search my memory for the now-lost cry: “Who wants to grind…” of the old deputy miller.
+The heavy rumbling sound of the mill, filled with hardships during the late nights or hot afternoons, has now sunk into oblivion.

 Source: https://daidoanket.vn/ru-ri-coi-xay-lua-10280858.html